mbkoltai/mbkoltai.github.io/_posts/2020-04-18-covid-modeling.md

 #### [School closures, event cancellations, and the mesoscopic localization of epidemics in networks with higher-order structure](https://arxiv.org/pdf/2003.05924.pdf)
-higher-order struct leads to mesoscopic localization (concentration into substructures) Individuals classified by # of contacts:
+Higher-order struct leads to mesoscopic localization (concentration into substructures).
+Individuals classified by # of contacts:
 $$S_k$$: % susceptible with k contacts
 $$I_k$$: % infected with k contacts